andrinr/fluids-parallelisation/README.md

 # HYDRO | Hybrid

-This is the MPI version of the hydro project.
+This is the HYBRID version of the hydro project.

 ## Compile & Run